MicrosoftDocs/cpp-docs/docs/standard-library/string-view-operators.md

 ## <a name="op_lt"></a> operator&lt;

-Tests if the object on the left side of the operator is less than to the object on the right side.
+Tests if the object on the left side of the operator is less than the object on the right sidestring_view
 ```cpp
 template <class CharType, class Traits>
 bool operator<(